-Caste system is a unique phenomenon of Indian society.
-The history of caste system in India may be traced back to the Vedic period which extends up to 600 BC.
+The Indian Caste System is a unique phenomenon of Indian society.
+The history of the caste system in India may be traced back to the Vedic period which extends up to 600 BC.
 The Indian caste system originates from the Chathurvarnya system of the Aryans.

 Among the Aryans, the priestly class was called the Brahmins, the warriors were called the Kshatriyas.
 The common people who were devoted to agriculture and pastoral pursuits, trade and industry were called the Vaisyas.